ayaseg3/economic-trend-prediction/README.md

 # economic-trend-prediction

 ## Overview
-This is the result of my graduation research.
+This data is a program code that simplifies the results of my graduation research.

 ## The title of the graduation research
 en : Analysis of economic trends using small data sets using deep learning